Culture Secretary – protect our BBC, for the arts and for everyone

 The Government has imposed further deep cuts on the BBC, and has threatened to abolish its funding model entirely.

-The Government’s plans threaten to cause lasting damage to the BBC and to UK culture at home and abroad.
+Further cuts and uncertainty over the BBC’s funding threatens to cause lasting damage to UK culture at home and abroad.

 - End Government attacks on the BBC now.